We all get them.

-This is especially the case when you have a build-up of candida or other yeast in your body, which feeds off this stuff.
+This is especially the case when you have a buildup of candida or other yeast in your body, which feeds off this stuff.

-Probiotics are also your friend here – they help promote the growth of healthy bacteria in your body.
+They help promote the growth of healthy bacteria in your body.

 It’s always easier to avoid eating something when we’ve never eaten it before, and that’s because we have no emotional connection to it.